 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-WE CANNOT ARRANGE A COVID TEST FOR YOU SO PLEASE DO NOT TELEPHONE THE SURGERY!!
+WE CANNOT ARRANGE A COVID TEST FOR YOU SO PLEASE DO NOT TELEPHONE THE SURGERY TO ASK FOR ONE!

 If you would not normally need to speak to the doctor about your symptoms, go ahead and book a test, you do not need to speak to us about it first.

-We are open (as we have been throughout lockdown), but please bear in mind:
+We are open (as we have been throughout the year), but please bear in mind:

-We are trying to resume as much routine work as we can safely undertake but we must still do all we can to ensure we minimise the risk of a resurgence in COVID19.
+We are trying to undertake as much routine work as we can safely undertake but we must still do all we can to ensure we minimise the risk of a resurgence in COVID19.

 Your initial contact with a clinician will be by phone or eConsult, to reduce footfall through the surgery.
 For further information see here.